-HW & Out-of-Class Assignments
+Homework & Out-of-Class Assignments

 There will be some in-class and some take-home assignments due over the term.
-All take-home assignments-except for calculations-should be typed, proofread for clarity and grammar, spell-checked, etc. Unless otherwise noted, all take-home assignments will be due at the start of class.
+All take-home assignments should be typed, proofread for clarity and grammar, spell-checked, etc. Unless otherwise noted, all take-home assignments will be due at the start of class.
 Late assignments will not be accepted (there are no exceptions to this rule-please don't ask).
-If you miss an in-class assignment due to an unexcused absence, you cannot make it up.
+If you miss an inclass assignment due to an unexcused absence, you cannot make it up.
 Excused absences will be considered on a case-by-case basis.